bramdanneels/IntroOmicsPract/Practicals/06_Metagenomics.md

 # BINF201 – Practical 6 – Metagenomics

-In this practical we will be having a look at metagenomic data.
+In this practical we will have a look at metagenomic data: data containing reads from multiple species.
 We will perform metagenome assemblies and perform binning to try to recover full genomes.
 In addition we will have a look at marker-gene based analysis (e.g. 16S) and how to analyse those.

 ## Software installation and data retrieval

 In this tutorial, we will have a look at the following metagenomics and related software:

-- [MegaHit](https://github.com/voutcn/megahit) - An ultra-fast and memory-efficient (meta-)genome assembler
+- [MetaSPAdes](https://github.com/ablab/spades) - An adaptation of the popular SPAdes assembler for metagenomic data
 - [MetaFlye](https://github.com/mikolmogorov/Flye) - An adaptation of the Flye long-read assembler for metagenomes
 - [Concoct](https://github.com/BinPro/CONCOCT) - An unsupervised binner for metagenomic contigs
-- [Kraken2](https://github.com/DerrickWood/kraken2) - A taxonomic k-mer based taxonomic classifier
+- [Kraken2](https://github.com/DerrickWood/kraken2) - A taxonomic _k_-mer based taxonomic classifier
 - [Metaphlan](https://huttenhower.sph.harvard.edu/metaphlan/) - A metagenomic community profiling tool
 - [CheckM](https://github.com/Ecogenomics/CheckM) - A quality assesment tool for mircrobial genomes
 - [KrakenTools](https://github.com/jenniferlu717/KrakenTools) - Toolkit for anlysing Kraken/Bracken output
 - [Krona](https://github.com/marbl/Krona/releases) - Taxonomy visualisation tool
-- [Bracken](https://github.com/jenniferlu717/Bracken) - Statistical method for species abundance calculation
+- [Bracken](https://github.com/jenniferlu717/Bracken) - Statistical methods for species abundance calculation

 ### For students using NREC

 The data and software has been setup on the NREC server.
-Before starting the practical, make sure to activate the correct environment before each part of the tutorial
-(`QC` for the QC part, `Metagenome` for the metagenome part)
+Before starting the practical, make sure to activate the correct environment before each part of the tutorial (`QC` for the QC part, `Metagenomics` for the metagenomics part)

 You can make a copy of the data you will be working on by running this command from your home directory:
 > If your not sure if you are in the home folder, run `cd` or `cd ~` to go to your home directory.

 ```
 mkdir -p Practical6
-ln -s /storage/06_Transcriptome/* Practical6/
+ln -s /storage/data/06_Transcriptome/* Practical6/
 ```
 > `mkdir -p` creates a folder called Practical6.
 The "-p" options tells mkdir to create subdirectories if necessary, and to not give an error if the folder(s) already exist
 > `ln -s` creates what we call a "symbolic link".
 This creates a small file that just says "Instead of this file, use the file that I'm liking to".